-The green coating would be a lime wash applied after the fireplace mantle, window and door trim was in place.
+The green coating was applied after the fireplace mantle, window and door trim were all in place.
 I can see several places where it has run down behind those fixtures.
-The wall has been painted over at least twice above the level of the picture rail.
+The wall has been painted over three times in the past above the level of the picture rail.

 After all the major patching is complete it will probably need reskimming to provide a consistent surface for painting/lime washing.
 In that case the paint systems around the top of the wall will first need to be removed.

 30. Stitched panoramic view of the room stripped back to the original plaster walls and ceiling.

 It looks pretty ugly now but will be much better when finished with the original proportions restored.

 The major cracks are over the interior doorway to the sitting room (image 31), and also over the exterior doorway.
 Much of the plaster above the doors will likely be removed and redone.

 The plaster over the exterior door has bulged (image 32) by half a centimetre between the picture rail and top of the door, so I'll be looking at what has caused this.
 There's a solid limestone lintel on the outside with some minor hairline cracks down each side but I'll be able to get a better idea when the plaster inside is gone.